featured image

 What are 'articles of clothing' (for VAT purposes)?

-In most cases it is not difficult to identify an article of clothing, but for VAT purposes, items which are not obviously clothing may qualify to be zero rated.
-For example, hats, belts, scarves, bibs, nappies and baby shawls.
+In most cases, it is not difficult to identify an article of clothing.
+However, for VAT purposes, items that are not obviously clothing may still qualify to be zero-rated.
+For example, hats, belts, scarves, bibs, nappies, and baby shawls.

-Cyclists’ hi-visibility tabards and sailors life jackets are also considered to be items of clothing, despite their primary use being safety aids.
+Cyclists' high-visibility tabards and sailors' life jackets are also considered to be items of clothing, despite their primary use being safety aids.

 Items not considered 'articles of clothing'